 Used by the malloy documentation site

-are not parsed as tags by the renderer, though an application may decide to parse annotations with some other leading characters as as tags.
+are not parsed as renderer tags, though an application may decide to parse annotations with some other prefix as as tags.

 None of these are render tags, even though they use the tag property language.